 Profit on the other hand, is a lagging indicator.
 It is useful in demonstrating how well your business has performed in the past but does not necessarily provide much insight into future performance.

-There are a handful of KPI's that practically every business owner should consider monitoring.
+There are a handful of KPIs to consider monitoring.
 These are essential to understanding the health of your organisation.
 These aren't necessarily the only ones you will want to measure but they're a good starting point.

 Tracking your net profit over time is a simple and easy place to start with.
-Is your business becoming more profitable, or less profitable, over time?
+Net profit is the profit remaining after all expenses including operating costs, taxes, and interest have been deducted.
+Is your business becoming more, or less, profitable over time?

 You cannot always count on net profit to rise immediately.
 When you invest in your business, or when the economy is struggling, your profits can take a hit.
 Keeping a track of them is a crucial measure every owner manager needs to be aware of to ensure you have the means to keep trading.